Manasi2001/MLH-Hacktoon/README.md

 ## 1. Manga Expression Classification

 Manga are comics or graphic novels originating from Japan.
 The term _manga_ is used to refer to both comics and cartooning.
-These comics are known for the animes that are amazingly potrayed through sketches.
-This project focuses on highlighing and labelling the expressions of various characters in the comics using Machine Learning!
+These comics are known for the anime that are amazingly portrayed through sketches.
+This project focuses on highlighting and labelling the expressions of various characters in the comics using Machine Learning!

 ![manga_3](https://user-images.githubusercontent.com/68627617/125154677-c4dbdb00-e178-11eb-8d61-989b97108659.png)